Yuvistrying/247stonx/README.md

 ## Deployment on PythonAnywhere

-This application is designed to be easily deployed on PythonAnywhere:
+This application is designed to be easily deployed on PythonAnywhere with automated CI/CD using GitHub Actions:

+### Manual Deployment

 1. Sign up for a free PythonAnywhere account